 If you are this guy, measure everything you eat, count your calories, find your maintenance calories and eat more calories than your maintenance.
 After that, you will gain weight.

 Mistake #16) You are not eating enough protein

 This is another version of eating too little.

 Normal people eat way too little protein.
 If you want to build muscle you can’t eat like normal people.

-Eat at least 0.8 gram of protein per pound of your body weight every day.
+Eat at least 0.8 grams of protein per pound of your body weight every day.

-Fad, trendy routines you read on popular magazines (and their websites) are designed to sell more magazines, not for helping you build muscle.
+Fad, trendy routines you read in popular magazines (and their websites) are designed to sell more magazines, not for helping you build muscle.

 Think about it.
 Those magazines have to sell new copies of every issue they publish.
 How will they make people coming back if they actually reveal the secrets of building muscle?

 Additionally, if they told the truth nobody would buy those magazines.
 Average people despise hard work and dedication.
 They sell these magazines to average people.
 Average people stay average and go back to those magazines.
 The cycle repeats itself.

 Follow a weightlifting routine that works.
 Read my guide to choosing a bodybuilding workout plan for beginners.